-How to set Snaps (Press Studs) in Leather
+How to Set Snaps in Leather

 In this guide, I’ll show you how to set snaps (press studs) in leather using simple hand tools.
 I’ll cover the different parts of a snap, the tools required, common mistakes, and when to use each type.